narudom-mercari/shortest/packages/shortest/CONTRIBUTING.md

 ## Pull requests

-1. Update documentation if you're changing behavior
+1. Update documentation as needed
 2. Add or update tests for your changes
-3. Update CHANGELOG.md with your changes
-4. Make sure all tests pass
+3. Make sure all tests pass
-5. Request a review from maintainers
+4. Request a review from maintainers
-6. After reviews begin, avoid force-pushing to your branch
+5. After reviews begin, avoid force-pushing to your branch
    - Force-pushing rewrites history and makes review threads hard to follow
    - Don't worry about messy commits - we squash everything when merging to `main`

 ## Style guide

-- Write in TypeScript
 - Follow the existing code patterns
 - Use clear, descriptive variable names
+- Don't add inline comments unless necessary (code should document itself)

 ## Writing commit messages